nixonma/RAS-SES-598-Space-Robotics-and-AI/README.md

 - r = 0.1

 ## Final Performance
-This set of parameters, while likely the most energy-expensive parameters, has managed to keep the pole balanced long enough for me to write this report.
-This makes it the longest lasting control yet, and the best at adhering to the goals of staying within the boundaries and having the pole upright, just better hope the physical design of the system can output the kind of energy needed to keep this going.
+With the results demonstrated originally, I decided while the forces required were higher, the third set of parameters was the best at keeping the pole balanced and thus are the parameters I decided to keep for this scenario.
+While it is possible that the force required would be outside of system capabilities should the system be built physically, I decided for the purpose of the simulation that these were my favorite results.

 ## Challenges and Solutions
 - The first challenge here was in setup again, the state of the VM was not correctly saved after the last assignment, resulting in me needing to re-install jazzy and python, and re-clone the repository.
 None of this was difficult per se but it was about an hour ish of my time.
 I believe it was because one of the drives from the original VM was not reloaded properly, but I didn't care to figure it out, just wanted to get the assignment running.
 - The next challenge was reading comprehension.
 As mentioned above, it took me a couple of itterations of trial and error (even when I knew what the paramaters did from the jump) to realize that we should penalize for the factors we care about and are listed as goals in the assignment.
 Not sure how I didn't think of this sooner, but apparently I'm just editing code with my brain off.
-- The last problem I ran into as I mentioned in [1] was I could not get the statistics I wanted out of the sim in a manner that allowed me to compare nicely.
+- The third problem I ran into as I mentioned in [1] was I could not get the statistics I wanted out of the sim in a manner that allowed me to compare nicely.
+- Finally, when I ran the simulations originally, the above results were noted, but upon returning to the simulations to see if I could fish out any better or more informative stats, the second set of parameters no longer colides with the wall.
+I am unsure if this is because I incorrectly built the assignment the first or second time, or somehow got really unlucky with the original runs of this parameter set, but I am now uncertain of the results.
+Should parameter set two not collide with the wall it is the better set.
+However, assuming I built all of the trials correctly, and I did get unlucky with the original runs of set 2, it did collide, making 3 the better set even if just down to being unlucky.